DennisDean/BlockEdfSummarizeFig/README.md

 Simple interface for summarizing the contents of a folder containing EDFs and XML files

-Two or three simple steps
+Only a few simple steps simple steps

 1. Select EDF folder
 2. Select folder to write output folder